6 Easy Preventative Maintenance Tips for Your Wine Cellar Cooling Unit

 Tip #1: Ensure that the unit has adequate ventilation.

-For self-contained units (mounted through walls), make sure that the front and back of the unit have at least five feet of clearance, and the unit is mounted no more than 18 inches from the ceiling.
+For self-contained units (mounted through walls), make sure that the unit’s front and back have at least five feet of clearance, and the unit is mounted no more than 18 inches from the ceiling.

 Tip #2: Clean the evaporator and condenser coils.

-The efficiency and operation of the cooling unit also depend on the cleanliness of the evaporator and condenser coils.
-Dust and other debris collects on the coils over time and can negatively impact the cooling capacity of your unit.
-For this reason, it’s important to clean the coils on a regular basis (every few months).
+The cooling unit’s efficiency and operation also depend on the cleanliness of the evaporator and condenser coils.
+Dust and other debris collect on the coils over time and can negatively impact your unit’s cooling capacity.
+For this reason, it’s important to clean the coils regularly (every few months).
 You can spray compressed air through the coils while the system is running.
 Or you can turn the system off and use a vacuum hose with a brush attachment to clean the coils.

 Tip #3: Verify that the drain line is free of obstructions.